 Here’s a list of cheap (or FREE) things to do in the Bucks County area this spring and summer!

 Indoor Play Spaces at Local Fast Food Restaurants

-This spring, we finally have some options for indoor playgrounds that are free!
+While they haven’t ALL reopened post-covid, there ARE some options for indoor playgrounds that are free!
 (My kids love places like Playpad, but I feel obligated to spend a few hours there after paying for admission.)

 McDonald’s in Penndel (shown above)

 Burger King in Langhorne

 I’ve heard that some restaurants are only opening the play areas for limited hours (typically lunch), so you might want to call to confirm.